ascholerChemeketa/cs160Reader/_sources/LogicCircuits/NotAndXORGate.rst

 .. pseudo_h3:: NOT Gates
     :class: underlined

 The **NOT** gate is special in that it only has one input.
-The output is always the opposite of the input.
-It is the kind of logic we need to map the input "is a number positive" to the output "is the product of the number and -1 positive".
-If the number we start with is negative (0), the answer is positive (1).
-If the number we start with is positive (1), then the answer is negative (0).
+The output is always the opposite of the input:

 .. rst-class:: truth-table